wandevs/wandevs.org/index.md

 ### Getting Started

 1. Sign up for our Gitter Community <a href="https://gitter.im/wandevs/community" target="_blank" rel="noopener noreferrer" role="link" tabindex="0">here</a> or click the Open Chat button in the bottom-right of your screen, and introduce yourself to the team.
-2. Please fill out <a href="https://goo.gl/forms/EKfezdardvMldK0u2" target="_blank" rel="noopener noreferrer" role="link" tabindex="0">this welcome form</a>.
-3. Oliver Birch will contact you to send your 100 WAN sign-up gift (requires verification of an active Github).
-Only the first 100 developers and 100 referrals are eligble for this giveaway.
-After the 100 cap has been reached, a lottery will be held.
-The lottery will be 20 WAN for 50 people who join, and 20 WAN to 50 people who have referred people.
-Again, this will require an active Github.

 ### Start Building - Active bounties
 There are many opportunities to contribute to the WanDevs community.
 The projects below are examples of some of the highest priority needs.
 Bounties will vary on a case-by-case basis, so please <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">reach out</a> to us to discuss in advance of starting a project.